YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Multithreading/README.md

 - The Thread class in C# also provides the current state of a thread.
 - The Thread class in C# is a sealed class, so it **cannot be inherited**.

 By default, every process has at least one thread that is responsible for executing the application code and that thread is called Main Thread.
 So, every application by default is a **single-threaded application**.

+These new threads run in **parallel to one another**, and usually synchronize their results with the main thread once completed.

 ```cs
 using System;